 Urban exploration (often shortened as urbex or UE) is the exploration of man-made structures, usually abandoned ruins or not usually seen components of the man-made environment.
 Photography and historical interest/documentation are heavily featured in the hobby and, although it may sometimes involve trespass onto private property, this is not always the case and is of innocent intention.

-Urban Exploring is and always has been, a hobby.
+Urban Exploring is, and always has been, a hobby.
 It’s a way to relax, something to look forward to at the end of a long week, a way to escape from the difficulties that life throws at you.
-Whilst there are people who do virtually nothing else in life it is only a hobby at the end of the day.
-These days there’s an endless queue of people taking to YouTube/Instagram who are hoping to make a living out of this by documenting their trips online, but this never works.
-Whilst some may feel it’s going well for them, it never lasts.
-Some last longer than others, but they’re effectively exploiting a pasttime that we’ve been enjoying for years (some much longer than myself) and what makes this game successful is keeping it on the down low.
+Predictably, many individuals have attempted to make a ‘living’ out of urban exploration.
+Some have had more luck than others, but the recurring pattern is that they all burn out eventually.
+The rise of social media platforms such as YouTube and Instagram has seen a surge in ‘influencers’/’youtubers’ trying to profit from the hobby.
+Some last longer than others, but they’re effectively exploiting a pasttime that we’ve been enjoying for years (many for far longer than myself) and what makes this game successful is keeping it on the down low.
 There are many online communities for this hobby, which is how the majority of people meet each other and share their findings.
 I personally have made many fantastic friends and met some lovely people through being a part of these online communities, and have them to thank for this.

 Please be aware – by publishing photos and information on this site, I am in no way recommending that you go out and visit these places yourself.
 By all means feel free to, but do not hold me accountable if you cause harm to yourself or anyone else.
 We are all responsible for our own actions, and should always make sure we know our limits.